Predicting speech intelligibility from EEG in a non-linear classification paradigm: Evaluation of the dilated convolutional model

-To showcase the performance of the dilated convolutional model, the influence of segment length, the influence of the frequency range of the input segments and the receptive field size were tested.
+To showcase the performance of the dilated convolutional model, the influence of segment length, frequency range and receptive field size were evaluated in this section.
 From an application perspective, it is important to know whether the model generalizes well to unseen data.
 If this is not the case, extra subject-specific fine-tuning might be necessary if the model's performance is not high enough for clinical purposes.
 Therefore, fine-tuning on unseen subjects was also evaluated.
-Finally, The speech reception threshold (SRT) of the Flemish MATRIX test \cite{luts_development_2014} was estimated to derive a relationship between speech intelligibility and the performance of the dilated convolutional model performance.